rybruscoe/revup_cosmos/README.md

 # How to launch the RevUp COSMOS cloud desktop

 MATE Desktop container supporting GLX/Vulkan for NVIDIA GPUs by spawning its own X Server and Guacamole interface instead of using the host X server.
 Does not require `/tmp/.X11-unix` host sockets or host configuration.
 Designed for Kubernetes, also supporting audio forwarding.

-Use [docker-nvidia-egl-desktop](https://github.com/ehfd/docker-nvidia-egl-desktop) for a MATE Desktop container that directly accesses NVIDIA GPUs without using an X11 Server (but without Vulkan support unlike this container).

 Requires reasonably recent NVIDIA GPU drivers and corresponding container toolkits to be set up on the host for allocating GPUs.
 GPUs should have one or more DVI-D/HDMI/DisplayPort digital video ports instead of having only analog video ports (but this only excludes very ancient GPUs).
 However, the ports to be used are recommended NOT to be connected with an actual monitor, unless the user wants the remote desktop screen to be shown in the monitor.
 If you need to connect a real monitor to the X server session spawned by the container, connect the monitor and set **VIDEO_PORT** to the the video port identifier that is connected to the monitor.
 Manually specify a video port identifier that is not connected to a monitor in **VIDEO_PORT** if you do not want this. **VIDEO_PORT** identifiers and their connection states can be obtained by typing `xrandr -q` when the `$DISPLAY` environment variable is set to the spawned X server display number (for example :0). **Do not start two or more X servers for a single GPU.
 Use a separate GPU (or use Xvfb/Xdummy/XVnc without hardware acceleration to not use any at all) if you need a host X server, and do not make the GPU available to the containers.**